 Although the primary goal in the management of glaucoma is to preserve visual function and quality of life, it is important to also consider the potential impact of PAPS when making treatment choices to achieve IOP control.
 Due to the undesirable clinical and cosmetic consequences of PAPS, this group of side-effects can have an adverse physical and psychological impact on patients receiving treatment for glaucoma using PGAs.
+Several approaches to the clinical staging of PAPS have been proposed, with the SU-PAP grading system specifically recommended by APGS as a practical guideline for assessing the severity of PAPS, and is also recognised by glaucoma specialists to be relevant in the APAC region.

-A range of potential management strategies currently exist, including the cessation of the causative treatment and switching to alternative therapies.
-However, there is still a paucity of evidence to inform the prioritisation of therapeutic interventions that could help guide the management of PAPS in the APAC region.
+A range of potential management strategies currently exist, including the cessation of the causative treatment and switching to alternative therapies as recommended by the AGPS.
+However, there is still a paucity of evidence to inform the prioritisation of therapeutic interventions.
+Further formal integration of these strategies into future glaucoma guidelines could standardise a PAPS-inclusive treatment pathway across the APAC region, aiding ophthalmologists in managing PAPS during glaucoma treatment.